James L. Gordon

 James Leonard Tagle Gordon Sr. (January 17, 1917 – February 20, 1967) was a Filipino-American politician who was mayor of Olongapo from December 30, 1963, until his assassination on February 20, 1967.
 As mayor, he presided over the transition of Olongapo from a municipality to a city.

 Unlike his four brothers who took American citizenship and lived in the United States, he chose to stay in the Philippines as a Filipino citizen and raised his children as Filipino citizens.
-Gordon is the father of former Olongapo Mayor Richard Gordon, and adopted numerous children with his wife Amelia.
+Gordon was the father of former Olongapo Mayor Richard Gordon, and adopted numerous children with his wife Amelia.

 Early life

 Gordon was born on January 17, 1917, to an American Marine father, John Jacob Gordon, and a Filipina mother, Veronica Tagle y Bella.

 Career

 Civic consciousness

 In the field of civic work James Gordon led in the forming of groups that worked on community projects.
 He was one of the organizers of the Olongapo Civic Action Group that worked on beautification projects and the general improvement of the city.
-He was one of the founders of the Olongapo Rotary Club, which has given rise to four other Rotary Clubs at present.
+He was one of the founders of the Olongapo Rotary Club, which has given rise to four other Rotary clubs at present.
 He was also one of the founders of the Olongapo Knights of Columbus- and was selected the second Grand Knight.
-He organized the Olongapo Businessmen’s Association which then, as now, played a significant part in community life.
+He organized the Olongapo Businessmen's Association which then, as now, played a significant part in community life.